WebAssembly/WASI/README.md

 ### Interposition

+Interposition in the context of WASI interfaces is the ability for a Webassembly instance to implement a given WASI interface, and for a consumer WebAssembly instance to be able to use this implementation transparently.
+This can be used to adapt or attenuate the functionality of a WASI API without changing the code using it.

 Component model interfaces always support link-time interposition.
 While WASI APIs are often implemented in hosts, they can also be implemented in Wasm, which may itself be a wrapper around the host.
 This may be used